Tatra National Park, Poland

 Tatra National Park (Tatrzański Park Narodowy; abbr.
-TPN) is a national park located in the Tatra Mountains in Tatra County, in the Lesser Poland Voivodeship—Małopolska region, in central-southern Poland.
-The park has its headquarters in the town of Zakopane.
+TPN) is a national park located in the Tatra Mountains in Tatra County, in the Lesser Poland Voivodeship in central-southern Poland.
+The park is headquartered in the town of Zakopane.

 The Tatra Mountains form a natural border between Poland to the north and Slovakia to the south, and the two countries have cooperated since the early 20th century on efforts to protect the area.
-Slovakia created an adjoining national park, and UNESCO later designated the combined effort a transboundary biosphere reserve.
+Slovakia created an adjoining national park, and UNESCO later designated the area a transboundary biosphere reserve.

 Park history

 The first calls for protection of the Tatras came at the end of the 19th century.
-In 1925 the first efforts to create a national park, in cooperation with Czechoslovakia, took place.
-Formally the park was created in 1937, on an area that belonged to the state forests authority.
+In 1925, the first efforts to create a national park, in cooperation with Czechoslovakia, took place.
+The park was formally created in 1937, on an area that belonged to the state forests authority.
 In 1947, a separate administrative unit, Tatra Park, was created.

 In 1954, by decision of the Polish Government, Tatra National Park was created.
-It was established originally with an area of 215.56 km2, but it is currently slightly smaller, at 211.64 km2.
+It was established originally over an area of 215.56 km2, but it is currently slightly smaller, at 211.64 km2.
 Of this, 151.91 km2 is forest and the remainder mainly meadows.
 Strictly protected zones account for 115.14 km2, of which 61.49 km2 are forest ecosystems.

 In 1992, the Polish and Slovakian national parks in the Tatras were jointly designated a transboundary biosphere reserve by UNESCO, under its Man and the Biosphere Programme.